aymanggv/iGaming-Dashboard/README.md

 - Navigation buttons embedded on each dashboard page for guided analysis.
 - Metrics are calculated based on cleaned and validated data to ensure report integrity.

----

-## Contact

-For questions or access to the source data, please contact the dashboard creator or the data analytics team.